[TOC]

 - ChatGPT User Engagement Strategy: User

-suggested rephrasing the query to yield better results, including providing ChatGPT with specific goals or a series of goals, mentioning her background knowledge, and asking guidance about free or low-cost certification options.
+@thebookoforlando777115asked how to get more detailed output from ChatGPT instead of general responses by using the example of creating a short curriculum plan for a cyber security degree.@eskcantasuggested rephrasing the query to yield better results, including providing ChatGPT with specific goals or a series of goals, mentioning her background knowledge, and asking guidance about free or low-cost certification options.
 Also, it was mentioned that certain website information accessed by ChatGPT may not be completely accurate due to some sources having a robot.txt page that inhibits data crawling. - Engagement with the AI model:

-further elaborated on the approach to engaging with the AI model, reminding that users should always verify the AIâs provided facts as it has a tendency to âmake things upâ especially when repeatedly asked for specific information. - Using Custom Instructions: When
+@eskcantafurther elaborated on the approach to engaging with the AI model, reminding that users should always verify the AIâs provided facts as it has a tendency to âmake things upâ especially when repeatedly asked for specific information. - Using Custom Instructions: When

-advised experimenting and reminded that the effectiveness of the instructions depends upon the userâs specific goals. - Role of âCookie Cutter Promptsâ: In response to @beanz_and_riceâs question about âcookie cutter promptsâ,
+@thebookoforlando777115asked about ideal instructions for ChatGPT,@eskcantaadvised experimenting and reminded that the effectiveness of the instructions depends upon the userâs specific goals. - Role of âCookie Cutter Promptsâ: In response to @beanz_and_riceâs question about âcookie cutter promptsâ,

-shared a few examples of her standard queries used with ChatGPT to better UNDERSTAND a word, concept or name or to interpret certain instructions.
+@eskcantashared a few examples of her standard queries used with ChatGPT to better UNDERSTAND a word, concept or name or to interpret certain instructions.
 However, she showed skepticism on entirely relying on such prompts, and she encourages users to state specifically what they want from the model.

 â· #api-discussions (18 messagesđ„):